What Are Ants?

-Little Black Ant: Ant workers of this type of ant are 1/10-1/8 inch in length and black bodies, this type of ant is found on rotting wood and in soil, these ants feed on many types of food sources.
+Little Black Ant: Ant workers are 1/10-1/8 inch in length and have black bodies.
+This type of ant is found on rotting wood and in soil, and these ants feed on many types of food sources.

-Cornfield Ant: These ants are 1/8-1/4 inch in length, light to dark brown in color, soft-bodied and robust, when the body of this type of ant is crushed it has an acid odor, these ants feed on seeds.
+Cornfield Ant: These ants are 1/8-1/4 inch in length, light to dark brown in color, soft-bodied, and robust.
+When their body is crushed it has an acid odor, and these ants feed on seeds.

-Larger Yellow Ant: When this type of ant is crushed it gives off a lemon-verbena odor, they live in the soil and on the roots of plants.
+Larger Yellow Ant: When this type of ant is crushed it gives off a lemon-verbena odor.
+They live in the soil and on the roots of plants.

 Ants live in colonies where only one ant reproduces, the queen ant.
 Their colonies can contain thousands of ants in them.
-The queen ant lays eggs to sustain the ant population, they live from one to fifteen years and will produce thousands of eggs.
+The queen ant lays eggs to sustain the ant population, and they live from one to fifteen years and produce thousands of eggs.

-Ants are generally found in every type of land form but rarely in the extremely cold ones.
+Ants are generally found in every type of land form, but rarely in the extremely cold ones.
 They tend to hide out in dead trees, underground or in mounded structures.
 Also, ants can nest inside tree and some small arcon-like structures.
 Ants will be more active in the warmer climates and weather.
 Usually will begin to hide underground or in warm spaces during cool times.
 Typically the pavement colony ants will average 3,000-4,000 inhabitants.